 With patients paying more for their own care and insurers looking for practically any reason to deny claims (and save themselves money), monitoring collections closely is the only way to spot troubling trends and minimize undue losses.

-But practices must do more than just check the net collections rate once per quarter and circulate the information it to the organization’s higher-ups; they need to watch regularly for fluctuations and investigate where and why any problematic changes take place.
+But practices must do more than just check the net collection rate once per quarter and circulate the information to the organization’s higher-ups.
+They need to monitor the rate regularly and evaluate it over a period of time to identify fluctuations and then investigate where and why any problematic changes take place.

 It starts with understanding how to assess your net collection rate, which involves several important steps: